-Figure 7-22.
+Figure 7-28.
 SNMP User Table Configuration

-Parameter Description User Name An alphanumeric string of up to 32 characters.
-This is used to identify the SNMP users.
+Parameter Des scription User Name Enter an alphanumeric string of up to 32 characters.
+This is used to identify the SNMP user.
 Group Name This name is used to specify the SNMP group created can request SNMP messages.
 SNMP Version V1 - Specifies that SNMP version 1 will be used.
 V2 - Specifies that SNMP version 2 will be used.
 V3 - Specifies that SNMP version 3 will be used.
 Auth-Protocol MD5 - Specifies that the HMAC-MD5-96 authentication level will be used.
+This field is only operable when V3 is selected in the SNMP Version field and the Encryption field has been checked.
+This field will require the user to enter a password.
 SHA - Specifies that the HMAC-SHA authentication protocol will be used.
+This field is only operable when V3 is selected in the SNMP Version field and the Encryption field has been checked.
+This field will require the user to enter a password.
 Priv-Protocol None - Specifies that no authorization protocol is in use.
-DES - Specifies that DES 56-bit encryption is in use, based on the CBC-DES (DES-56) standard. encrypted Checking the corresponding box will enable encryption for SNMP V3 and is only operable in SNMP V3 mode.
+DES - Specifies that DES 56-bit encryption is in use, based on the CBC-DES (DES- 56) standard.
+This field is only operable when V3 is selected in the SNMP Version field and the Encryption field has been checked.
+This field will require the user to enter a password between 8 and 16 alphanumeric characters.
+Encrypted Checking the corresponding box will enable encryption for SNMP V3 and is only oper- able in SNMP V3 mode.

-To implement the changes, click Apply.
+To implement changes made, click Apply.
 To return to the SNMP User Table, click the Show All SNMP User Table Entries link.